 If your cat is still inappropriately eliminating, she could have a UTI or a digestive illness.
 Make an appointment with the vet right away.

-A long and trusting relationship with your veterinarian is vital.
-Check online or ask your pet-loving friends to recommend cat vets in your area.
+Speaking of the vet, a long and trusting relationship with your veterinarian is vital.
+Check online or ask your pet-loving friends to recommend cat-friendly vets in your area.

 Your vet can spay or neuter your new pet, provide medication for parasite control, check for injuries, and be a resource during any feline illnesses.
-Vets can also vaccinate your cat against diseases such as rabies.
+The vet can also vaccinate your cat against diseases such as rabies.

 Most cats adore playtime.
 Natural hunters, cats can indulge their predatory instincts by chasing, pouncing, and snagging a host of clever toys.
 Balls, bells, and boxes provide great entertainment, and if you add a quick game of cat-style laser tag using a red light, your furry friend will zonk out for hours from all the exercise.
 It’s a good idea to keep some toys tucked away so your cat doesn’t grow bored with the same routine.

 If you adopt a kitten.

 Kittens are adorable creatures, full of pizzazz and sweet to cuddle.
 But these tiny animals need extra-special care.